Cozy Peach Kitchen

 In this vegetarian version of classic macaroni salad, elbow macaroni is tossed in a tangy but creamy mayo-based sauce that is balanced out by crisp veggies and fresh dill.

-It takes under 30 minutes to put this macaroni salad together, and it's the perfect addition to barbecue meals alongside broccoli salad, black bean burgers, and potato salad.
+It takes under 30 minutes to put this macaroni salad together, and it's the perfect addition to barbecue meals alongside tahini broccoli salad, sweet potato black bean burgers, and herby potato salad.

 Jump to: